Rifat121/Socket-Programming-using-CPP/README.md

 # Socket-Programming-using-CPP
-I was given a task of socket programming.
+I was given the task of socket programming.
 I have a structure as follows: typedef struct user_info {
 		int user_id;
 		char first_name[100];